-How to Find Studs in a Wall
+How to Find Wall Studs With or Without a Stud Finder

 Finding wall studs doesn't have to be a guessing game.
 If you're hanging something heavy on the wall, follow these best practices and pinpoint a stud with ease.

 Hanging heavy items in your home starts with having the confidence and ability to locate wall studs hidden behind the drywall.
 Nails and screws can easily fall out of drywall if not properly anchored into a wall stud or by a drywall anchor.
 With a little know-how and an understanding of how to identify where the studs are in your room, anyone can hang items reliably and with ease.

 How to Find a Wall Stud

 If you’re hanging a picture or shelf, you need to be able to locate a wall stud to nail into for support.
 You can always shell out the 20 bucks for a battery-powered stud finder, but Frank Lesh, owner of Home Sweet Home Inspection Company in Indian Head Park, Ill., also recommends another tool: a bright flashlight.
 Start by locating an electrical outlet along the wall, since the receptacles are typically fastened to one side of a stud.
 Studs should be located every 16 inches or so, although your mileage may vary.
 “Tap on the drywall,” Lesh says.
 “It should sound hollow as you move to the left or right.
 As the sound changes, that indicates where the stud is.
 If you have a really bright flashlight, point it alongside the drywall and it will show any imperfections.
 If you find a string of indentations, that’s where nails are — that’s the stud.”

 Having some background knowledge on how a wall is built helps when it comes time to find a wall stud:

 - Walls are framed with a horizontal header at the top of the wall and a footer along the floor, so you can always guarantee to find a solid piece of wood along the top or bottom of your room.